 ZRAM Concept and Principles

 ZRAM (formerly known as compcache) is a memory compression technology provided by the Linux kernel that creates a virtual block device by compressing a portion of RAM.
 This technology was first developed by Nitin Gupta in 2009 and officially integrated into the Linux kernel from version 3.14.
-The core idea of ZRAM is to utilize compressed RAM as swap space instead of disk-based swap, reducing memory usage without the overhead of disk I/O operations.
+It has been widely used ever since.
+The core idea of ZRAM is to utilize compressed RAM as swap space instead of disk-based swap, effectively reducing memory usage without the overhead of disk I/O operations.
+This approach significantly improves system performance, especially in memory-constrained environments.

 The ZRAM device compresses data in real-time before storing it in memory and decompresses it when accessing the data.
-Although this process consumes some CPU resources, it avoids disk I/O, contributing to overall system performance improvement.
-ZRAM typically achieves compression ratios of 2:1 to 4:1 using high-speed compression algorithms such as LZO, LZ4, and ZSTD.
+Although this process consumes some CPU resources, it completely avoids disk I/O operations, contributing significantly to overall system performance improvement.
+ZRAM typically achieves compression ratios of 2:1 to 4:1 using high-speed compression algorithms such as LZO (Lempel-Ziv-Oberhumer), LZ4, and ZSTD (Zstandard).
+The compression algorithm can be selected based on system requirements, and Ubuntu 24.04 uses the LZ4 algorithm by default, which provides an excellent balance between speed and compression ratio.

 Key Advantages of ZRAM